Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Presidio Bowl brings classic bowling-alley nostalgia to the middle of the park with updated lanes, arcade games, and a casual restaurant that makes it easy to turn a rainy day into a fun afternoon outing.

-Staying inside the Presidio is one of the most memorable ways to experience San Francisco, especially if you want to stay close to the Golden Gate Bridge, have easy access to hiking trails, and prefer quieter evenings away from Union Square and Fisherman’s Wharf.
+Staying inside the Presidio is one of the most memorable ways to experience San Francisco, especially if you want to stay close to the Golden Gate Bridge.

-The Presidio is also super close to local neighborhoods like Presidio Heights and Sacramento Street, and Clement Street in the Inner Richmond, giving you easy access to authentic San Francisco neighborhoods.
+The Presidio is also super close to neighborhoods like Presidio Heights and Sacramento Street, and Clement Street in the Inner Richmond, giving you easy access to more shopping and restaurants.

-Honestly, I think the Presidio is one of the best areas to stay with families, or for romantic getaways to San Francisco.
+Honestly, I think the Presidio is one of the best areas to stay with families, thanks to its two hotels near open fields and play areas.

 Inn at the Presidio

-Most accommodations are spacious suites with fireplaces, and the quiet forested setting makes it especially appealing if you want a relaxed stay within walking distance of Presidio Tunnel Tops and nearby trailheads.
+Most accommodations are spacious suites with fireplaces.
+The hotel is especially appealing if you want a relaxed stay within walking distance of Presidio Tunnel Tops and nearby trailheads.

 Lodge at the Presidio